 field intensities.
 It can be seen that the cracks indeed change the direction and magnitude of both fields.

-Clearly, the addition of ADINA-EM to the ADINA system greatly extends and enhances the multiphysics capabilities offered in ADINA.
+Clearly, ADINA EM greatly extends and enhances the multiphysics capabilities offered in ADINA.
 The multiphysics capabilities can now be even more generally applied than before, with all the already existing powerful capabilities in ADINA, see here.